 If students have any doubt about their eligibility to acquire these clearances they should contact the local Teacher Registration Authority.

 Professional Experience Placements

-Placements are undertaken on a full-time basis for the number of days shown in a continuous block and students need to plan carefully to ensure they are able to meet this commitment.
-The total number of days of professional experience in the degree will satisfy all states' requirements for teacher registration.
+Placements must be undertaken on a full-time basis for the number of days shown in a continuous block and students need to plan carefully to ensure they are able to meet this commitment.
+The total number of days of professional experience in the degree will satisfy all States' requirements for teacher registration.
 No more than 25% of professional experience days may be undertaken in schools outside Australia.
 Therefore, students will only be able to complete one 3 week placement outside Australia and will be required to complete all other placements within Australia.

 None of the four professional experience placements can be broken or split into shorter periods.

 The first year of the degree includes two professional experience subjects that require school placements of 10 consecutive days and 15 consecutive days respectively.
 These two subjects are undertaken in the same calendar year in the same school.
 The third professional experience subject contains a block placement of 15 consecutive days in a different school context and the fourth professional experience has 25 consecutive days in a third school.
 The final placement of 25 consecutive days is part of a subject completed in final study period of the degree.
 Clearance will be given to commence the final professional experience placement pending successful completion of all prior subjects.

 Students must be able to complete placements in more than one school over the duration of the degree.
 Students will complete the majority of their professional experience in their major teaching area.
 Students who are also offered a minor teaching area will be also be required to complete some of their professional experience in this teaching area.
 Students are expected to be able to travel a reasonable distance to these schools in order to undertake their placements.
 Students cannot complete their professional experience placement in an educational setting where there exists a conflict of interest.
 For example any setting in which the student or their close family members are employed or attend.
 Students are not permitted to be paid for a professional experience placement.